kirbycope/CopeCraft/README.md

 I have [some code](https://github.com/kirbycope/CopeCraft/wiki/Summon-Chest-Minecart-to-Your-Head) for summoning a "Menu Chest" to the player.
 There is a nice video by Cloud_Wolf on [how to do a chest menu](https://www.youtube.com/watch?v=OOuRyx0Ipe4).
 I joined the guy's Discord and he said he plans on doing an updated video with  tricks he finds himself using.
 </br>
 I also have  [some code](https://github.com/kirbycope/CopeCraft/wiki/Create-Particle-Over-Your-Head) for particles over your head and [some code](https://github.com/kirbycope/CopeCraft/wiki/Hover-Item-Over-Your-Head) for an item over your head.
 This is so a quest marker or shop keeper... something along those lines.
 I like to see what is possible and then operate within those parameters.

+### The End
+I wanted to see what I could do by the end of the year.
+This challenge was fun and motived me to start a Unity project.
+This project was fun and all and I can overcome the restrictions by joining the modding comminuty but my current employer uses Unity so I am going to take the oppertunity to learn that.